Search

 Third generation Nio ES8.
 Credit: Nio

-At the media event following the pre-sale start of the Nio ES8, William Li explained where the company saved the cost to be able to offer such aggressive pricing for its flagship SUV.
-Li also said the company is fighting for survival, which is its top priority now.
+At the media event following the start of the Nio ES8 pre-sale, William Li explained how the company saved costs to offer such aggressive pricing for its flagship SUV.
+Li also said survival is the top priority for the company now.

 “We brought the price of ES8 where it should be”, Li said during the media briefing.
 “The price adjustment is not a short-term move but a result of Nio’s ability to adjust,” the CEO continued.